Egyptian Cobra Facts

 Throughout the world, there exist only a handful of snakes capable of inflicting serious harm (or death) to human beings.
 One of these snakes is the deadly Egyptian cobra.
 Endemic to northern and western Africa, the Egyptian cobra is a shy but extremely aggressive species that is renowned for its distinct coloration, potent venom, and unique behavioral patterns.
 It is also one of the most dangerous species in Africa, inflicting a number of deadly bites on unsuspecting humans each year.

 This work examines the Egyptian cobra and provides an in-depth analysis of the snake’s general traits and characteristics, including a discussion of its behavioral patterns, reproductive cycle, habitat, prey, and natural predators.
-It is this author’s hope that readers will come out of this article a better, more-developed understanding (and appreciation) of this fascinating snake.
+It is this author’s hope that readers will come out of this article with a better, more-developed understanding (and appreciation) of this fascinating snake.

 "The snake will always bite back."